 7. Ignore Your Dog

-Cocker spaniels are known for their howling, but there are ways to stop your dog from howling.
+Cocker spaniels are known for howling, but there are ways to stop your dog from howling.
 If you ignore your dog when it howls, it may learn that it gets attention by howling and will stop doing so on its own.
-Additionally, if your dog continues howling, try ignoring it for a short period and returning to normal behavior.
+Additionally, if your dog continues howling, ignore it briefly and return to normal behavior.

-If you cannot ignore your dog’s howling, consider training him or her not to howl in certain situations (for example, when the dog is indoors or when you are away).
+If you cannot ignore your dog’s howling, consider training them not to howl in certain situations (for example, when the dog is indoors or when you are away).
 This will help teach your dog not to bark or whine in certain situations.

 8. Reward Your Cocker For Being Quiet

-It is important to establish rules and boundaries with your cocker spaniel.
-Consistent following these rules and boundaries will help your dog understand how to behave properly in different situations.
-When training your cocker spaniel, rewarding him or her for being quiet can help reinforce good behavior.
+It is essential to establish rules and boundaries with your cocker spaniel.
+Consistent following these rules and boundaries will help your dog understand how to behave appropriately in different situations.
+When training your cocker spaniel, rewarding them for being quiet can help reinforce good behavior.

 9. Dog Classes

-Cocker Spaniels are one of the most common spaniels, and they howl a lot.
+Cocker Spaniels are among the most common Spaniels and howl a lot.
 This howling behavior can be a nuisance for both you and your neighbors.
-If you want to stop your cocker spaniel from howling, it’s important to learn how to interpret their behavior and adjust your interactions with them accordingly.
+If you want to stop your cocker spaniel from howling, you must learn to interpret their behavior and adjust your interactions with them accordingly.

 One way you can do this is by taking them to dog classes, where they learn how to interact with people and other animals in a way that reduces their chances of howling.
 Besides, dog classes help owners better understand their dog’s behavior and develop a rapport with them, which helps keep barking at bay.